flaneurette/Task-Management-Tips/Examples/Programming.md

 #### 10. Code Review / Editing

-At the end (or per module), do a slow pass: refactor, clean up naming, remove dead code, check edge cases - same as a writer editing chapter by chapter.
+At the end do a slow pass: refactor, clean up naming, remove dead code, check edge cases

----

-##### **Core Principle:** Step by step, not too much at once - one function, one beat, one commit at a time.
+#### **Core Principle:** Step by step, not too much at once - one function, one beat, one commit at a time.

----

 This mapping shows the pattern holds regardless of domain: